weynandk/info_threefold/src/token/token_grid_valuation.md

 Considering the described global existing market, a 10% share of the current public cloud market of 500 billion USD by 2025 is realistic.
 This would translate to a demand 50 billion USD to utilize the capacity of the ThreeFold Grid.
 Our simulations show that this capacity requires about 75 million [3nodes](grid\types_of_capacity.md) to be deployed on the ThreeFold Grid globally.

-As a very conservative approach however, our following calculations are based on achieving only a 1% market share.
+As a very conservative approach, however, our following calculations are based on achieving only a 1% market share.
 This still leads to an expected demand of 5 billion USD worth of capacity and thus about 7,5 million [3nodes](grid\types_of_capacity.md).

 ## The evaluation of all ThreeFold Tokens